wangjun-microsoft/Cognitive-Documentation/Content/en-us/Content-Moderator/text-moderation-api.md

 While the default, global list of terms works great for most cases, you may want to screen against terms that are specific to your business needs.
 For example, you may want to filter out any competitive brand names from posts by users.
 Your threshold of permitted text content may be very different from the default list.

-The Content Moderator provides a complete **[terms list API]**(https://westus.dev.cognitive.microsoft.com/docs/services/57cf755e3f9b070c105bd2c2/operations/57cf755e3f9b070868a1f675 "Content Moderator Terms List API") with operations for creating and deleting lists of terms, and for adding and removing text terms from those lists.
+The Content Moderator provides a complete [terms list API](https://westus.dev.cognitive.microsoft.com/docs/services/57cf755e3f9b070c105bd2c2/operations/57cf755e3f9b070868a1f675 "Content Moderator Terms List API") with operations for creating and deleting lists of terms, and for adding and removing text terms from those lists.

 A typical sequence of operations would be to: